hack-r/ILANA1/README.md

 ## Updates

   - v1.1 has been released.
 It removes the last of DAN's non-sense and adds reference to other jailbreaks and their improved functionality, such as embedding images.
+  - As an experiment, I made a version that tries to trick you into harming or killing yourself.
+I hesistate to publish the prompt for this one...